 Peer-reviewed or refereed journals also contain articles by researchers and experts but before articles are published, they go through a read/review process.
 Here's how it works.
 I send my article to the American Journal of Journals to see if they'll publish it.
 They contact several people in my field and ask them to review my work and make recommendations to the editors as to whether they should accept or reject my article.
 Academic or scholarly journals may also be peer-reviewed or refereed journals but they might not so check carefully.

 Can I find out if this great article is from a scholarly/academic or peer-reviewed/refereed journal?
 Is there a way to keep track of my sources so I don't have to look them up every time I want to work?
 Can I get help with my bibliography/works cited page?

 Yes!
 Here are a few tools that will help you manage your research.

 Research databases contain journal articles, news, reviews, studies, etc. They are a good place to turn when you need the most current information on a topic or when you want to pinpoint a period in time and learn about research and findings during that time.

-Want to take a tour of the Library?
+Want to take a tour of the library?
 Do you need help collecting and evaluating resources for a project or paper?
 Finished your paper and now you have to cite sources in that special way the professor said to use?
-Turn to your friendly librarians & library staff.
-We will be glad to help you navigate the library and its resources.
+Expert librarians are glad to help you navigate library resources.